The following is a general summary. Contractors should read our Permit Guide.

 All work must be performed in accordance with our Standards and Specifications for the design and construction of public improvements.
 Any variance from these standards must be approved by Public Works prior to construction.

 Fees are based on the amount of time needed to process the application, review the permit, and inspect the work.
-See the 2018 Fee Schedule.
+See our Public Works Fee Schedule.

 All permit fees are non-refundable.